lewisclark/glua-steal/README.md

-## A cross-platform tool for downloading lua files from servers on Garry's Mod.
+## A cross-platform Garry's Mod tool to download a server's Lua files

-gluasteal downloads clientside & shared lua files from Garry's Mod servers that you join.
+gluasteal downloads clientside & shared lua files from Garry's Mod servers that you join. gluasteal also allows you to run your own Lua code on any server.

 ![Windows usage](https://i.imgur.com/j38AKQ7.png)
 ![Linux usage](https://i.imgur.com/N7reRXS.png)